Lymph Node Cancer Should Have Killed me

 The early studies indicate cannabis may reduce cancer’s ability to metastasize.
 To metastasize means that cancer cells move from the original site to other areas of the body, usually traveling through the blood or lymph nodes.
 So far there is indication CBD, in particular, has lowered the rate of metastasization in breast and lung cancers.

-For more in-depth information about the research on cannabis for cancer and lymphoma treatment, the British Journal of Clinical Pharmacology published an excellent review of the literature in 2012.
+For more in-depth information about the research on cannabis for cancer and lymph node cancer treatment, the British Journal of Clinical Pharmacology published an excellent review of the literature in 2012.
 It’s due for an update, of course, but this is a great place to start.